ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.22.07.md

 Need to also consider other ways of recording the tests and their statuses

 ## Do we want rotas for the meeting roles?
-Possibly useful: one for chairing, one for timekeeping, one for notetaking - create and try them
+Possibly useful: one for chairing, one for timekeeping, one for note-taking - create and try them

 ## How did the release go?
 It was close to the line, and it was stressful - there was quite a bit of out of hours working to get it done